Calico Dome: Restoration

 The consultant architect Hiren Gandhi, appointed by the Heritage Conservation Committee (HCC) of AMC, had proposed to replace the dome with new modern geodesic dome.
 The HCC rejected his plan and appointed Vadodara Design Academy (VDA) as a new consultant.
 VDA submitted a detailed report in November 2017.
-The restoration has remained incomplete as of August 2019.
+In August 2020, ₹2.26 crore was approved for the restoration but the project was delayed.
+The restoration design proposed the use of 18mm plywood, computer numerical control-cut panels, epoxy and copper sheets to construct dome in its original form.
+The restoration began in March 2025.